APogue/APogue.github.io/_posts/posts/2024-08-16-Campus-safety-problems.md

 		- CSC and UCPD present on the scene did little to quell violence [article](https://dailybruin.com/2024/05/01/pro-israel-counter-protesters-attempt-to-storm-encampment-sparking-violence)

+			- CSC called LAPD sometime before 10:55 p.m. "when the first firework was released"

-			- CSC Security: Hired by UCLA, retreated into Kaplan Hall and did not engage with the protesters or counter-protesters.
+			- CSC Security: Hired by UCLA, retreated into Kaplan Hall and did not engage with the protesters or counter-protesters

 			- Two UCPD cars and one UCLA EMT arrived at 11:13 p.m. but left by 11:21 p.m.

-			- UCPD Chief John Thomas mentioned only five to six officers on duty and that officers retreated after coming under attack.
+			- UCPD Chief John Thomas mentioned only five to six officers on duty and that officers retreated after coming under attack

 			- Around 70 police officers were on the scene by 3 a.m.